OpenClaw Hosting Platforms for Easy AI Deployment

 How to deploy OpenClaw with Kimi Claw?

-Open the Kimi Claw page and click the Create button to start the deployment process.
+Go to the Kimi Claw page and click Create to begin deployment.

 Kimi Claw cloud deployment screen showing create and link options for OpenClaw

-A confirmation window will appear asking you to create a new Kimi Claw instance.
-The system will begin preparing the environment, which may take a short time.
+A confirmation window will appear.
+Confirm the action and the system will begin preparing the environment.
+This may take a short moment.

 Create a new Kimi Claw instance